 What types of fats should I avoid for better heart health?

-Avoid saturated and trans fats found in processed foods, fatty meats, and full-fat dairy.
+Avoid saturated and trans fats in processed foods, fatty meats, and full-fat dairy.
 They’re bad for your heart.

 How does inflammation contribute to cardiovascular disease?